Camp should be fun 🙂

 - parents -

 Standards & Care

 Accreditation Standards and Safety at Camp

-Camp Ladore is an accredited member of the American Camping Association.
+Camp Ladore is an accredited member of the American Camp Association.
 The ACA’s mission is to enrich the lives of children, youth and adults through the camp experience.
 They do this by establishing a set of safety standards to improve and value the safety of children in all camp programming.
-Camp Ladore proudly upholds these high standards across every possible aspect of camp to ensure your children will have the best possible time while they are at Camp.
+Camp Ladore proudly upholds these high standards to ensure your children will have the best possible time while they are at Camp.